-CCE works with AOM 1.0 to collect workload logs.
-When a node is created, ICAgent (a DaemonSet named icagent in the kube-system namespace of a cluster) is installed by default.
-ICAgent collects workload logs and reports them to AOM 1.0.
-You can view workload logs on the CCE or AOM 1.0 console.
+CCE allows you to use ICAgent to collect container logs of workloads.
+When a node is created, ICAgent (DaemonSet named icagent in the kube-system namespace of the cluster) is installed by default.
+You can use ICAgent to collect logs and report them to storage locations described in the following table.

 ICAgent only collects text log files in .log, .trace, and .out formats.